Loving the Skin You’re In

 Detoxification is important.
 Our bodies eliminate through our bowels, urine, lungs, lymph and skin.
 If you are backed up in one of these areas, the other areas have to deal with the excess.
 If you have skin eruptions like acne, dermatitis or eczema that could be a sign your skin is dealing with an excess.
 Blood purifying herbs cans help.
 Burdock root, dandelion, and yellow dock are some of my favorites and often can be found in teas.

 Feed your skin – your skin is an organ and needs to be nourished from the inside just like the rest of your body.
-Unhealthy skin is usually the result of oxidative damage so feed your skin water (vitamin C) and fat soluble vitamins (vitamins a, d and e).
+Unhealthy skin is usually the result of oxidative damage aso eat antioxidant rich foods.
+Also feed your skin water (vitamin C) and fat soluble vitamins (vitamins A, E and E).
 When I was younger, I had trouble with eczema and I took a spoonful of Cod Liver Oil daily which is a great source for vitamins A and D,

 Hormones and glandular issues can also create problems for your skin as well as hair loss.
 Make sure you are supporting a healthy thyroid and balancing your hormone levels.
 Seed rotation has worked well for many in balancing hormones and your thyroid loves seaweed and iodine.